alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 ### Assign an owner to a service principal

-The first command gets the object ID of a service principal by using the `Get-EntraServicePrincipal` (./Get-EntraServicePrincipal.md) cmdlet, and then stores it in the $ServicePrincipalId variable.
+- The first command gets the object ID of a service principal by using the `Get-EntraServicePrincipal` cmdlet, and then stores it in the `$ServicePrincipalId` variable.

-The second command gets the object ID a user by using the `Get-EntraUser` (./Get-EntraUser.md) cmdlet, and then stores it in the $OwnerId variable.
+- The second command gets the object ID a user by using the `Get-EntraUser` (./Get-EntraUser.md) cmdlet, and then stores it in the `$OwnerId` variable.

-The final command adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.
+- The final command adds the user specified by `$OwnerId` as an owner to a service principal specified by `$ServicePrincipalId`.

-Least privileged delegated permission: `Application.ReadWrite.All`.

 ```powershell
  $ServicePrincipalId = (Get-EntraServicePrincipal -Top 1).ObjectId